vsmith214/practice-test-2/README.md

 ## Assignment

-To get a great overview of what TestFirst learning and development is watch the following video about [TestFirst](https://www.youtube.com/watch?v=8MRDJPHMpaQ).
+To get a great overview of what TestFirst learning and development is all about, rewatch the TestFirst Overview [video](https://learn.fullstackacademy.com/workshop/579658857915ac0300e38db9/content/57ade1d95d2a240300461b6c/text).

 For an introduction to Test-Driven Development, read the first three sections of [The Newbie's Guide to Test-Driven Development](http://code.tutsplus.com/tutorials/the-newbies-guide-to-test-driven-development--net-13835) ("What is Test-Driven Development?", "How does it work?", and "Great, but how is this better than regular testing?")